Esri/arcgis-maps-sdk-java-samples/map_view/show-location-history/README.md

 ## How it works

 1. Create a `GraphicsOverlay` to show each point and another `GraphicsOverlay` for displaying the route line.
-2. Create a `SimulatedLocationDataSource` and initialize it with a `Polyline`.
+2. Create a `SimulatedLocationDataSource` and call its `setLocations()` method, passing the route `Polyline` and new `SimulationParameters` as parameters.
 Start the `SimulatedLocationDataSource` to begin receiving location updates.
 3. Use a `LocationChangedListener` on the `simulatedLocationDataSource` to get location updates.
 4. When the location updates store that location, display a point on the map at the location, and re-create the route polyline.